Lucas3oo/aws-cookbook/docs/s3-buckets.md

 ## Logging
 Recommendation is that you use CloudTrail for logging bucket-level and object-level actions for your Amazon S3 resources.

+### CloudTrail logging for S3
+Use CloudTrail for S3 API calls.
+CloudTrail captures a subset of API calls for Amazon S3 as events.

+CloudTrail does not deliver logs for requests that fail authentication (in which the provided credentials are not valid).
+However, it does include logs for requests in which authorization fails (AccessDenied) and requests that are made by anonymous users.

 ### Server access log
+Server access logging is "best effort" buy AWS so better use CloudTrail instead for access logging.
+Only benefit is that server access logging logs authentication failure.
 Access logs for a bucket is best saved in a target bucket, that is another bucket in same account and same region.
 The target bucket must not have a default retention period configuration.
 Your target bucket should not have server access logging enabled.